jaotors/healthybuddy/README.md

 # HealthyBuddy
-**(Temporary description)** Need to have a healthy diet? and of course a advise from expert.
+HealthBuddy ultimately provides you the convenience to access certified nutritionists and build healthy eating habits suitable to the Filipino lifestyle.
 Check it here [https://healthybuddy.vercel.app/](https://healthybuddy.vercel.app/)

 #### Installation